Do you feel overwhelmed by jealousy and is it causing problems in your relationship?

 - What beliefs cause it

-If you’re obsessed, but NOTHING similar ever happened to you, it’s all in your mind.
+a) If you’re obsessed, but NOTHING similar ever happened to you

 Try to challenge your mind: